b-n-space/b-n-space/content/articles/presearch-mainnet-final-countdown.md

   - Setup process can be improved/automated with PRE nodes API (currently limited to read only)
 - Different reliability score based on location.
 Best scores are coming from SF.
 Other locations however are also getting traffic.
   The hope is that with new Gateways, other locations will start receiving more traffic.
-- In general queries are increasing leading to more rewards.
+- In general search queries are increasing leading to more rewards.

 As node runners, we are most excited for: